Kotlin/anko/README.md

 }
 ```

-Also see [Extending Koan](#extending-koan) if you need to create top-level DSL views.
+Also see [Extending Anko](#extending-anko) if you need to create top-level DSL views.

 ### Using with Gradle

-There's a [small sample project](https://github.com/yanex/koan-demo-gradle) to show how to include Koan library into your Android Gradle project.
+There's a [small sample project](https://github.com/yanex/anko-demo-gradle) to show how to include Anko library into your Android Gradle project.

 Basically, all you have to do is to add an additional repository and a compile dependency: